TopView VOIP Alarm Notification

-- You can purchase an install an inexpensive IP PBX to make VOIP calls over existing over analog phone lines or to hardware and software IP phones.
-This is a create replacement solution for existing TAPI installations.
+- You can purchase an IP PBX to make VOIP calls over existing over analog phone lines or to hardware and software IP phones.
+This is a replacement solution for existing TAPI installations.

 TopView is the “caller” and must log into the IP PBX under an account.
 As a minimum, you will need the host name or IP address of the VOIP Phone System SIP Server, a username, and password.

 Upon an alarm, TopView can make VOIP calls by connecting to the VOIP Phone System over the network and initiating a call.